Aldi Christmas Range 2017

 Sweet Treats and Wine

-I met the director of wine buying and had such an interesting chat about the process of making champagne and sparking wine.
+I met the director of wine buying and had such an interesting chat about the process of making champagne and sparkling wine.
 There is so much effort and stages involved that now I know why its costs more.
-Although the Aldi Veuve Monsigny Brut costs just £14.99;-) In fact I got a bottle in the goodie bag after the event and will be drinking it tonight for our wedding anniversary.
+Although the Aldi Veuve Monsigny Brut costs just £14.99;-) In fact, I got a bottle in the goodie bag after the event and will be drinking it tonight for our wedding anniversary.

-The final section was Christmas puddings and sweet treats and this was the ultimate centre piece of the robin yule log.
+The final section was Christmas puddings and sweet treats and this was the ultimate centre piece of the Robin yule log.

 So I hope you enjoyed my introduction to Aldi Christmas.
-What do you think of the products and my photos that I took with my new posh camera.
+What do you think of the products and my photos that I took with my new posh camera?
 I’m getting pretty good at photos I think;-)